RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 ![image](https://user-images.githubusercontent.com/8005676/180239266-a3e1dccf-63b3-4198-aa4a-ca9c75f70d5e.png)

   _Tip: If the name you are looking for is not in the list then check by clicking on the magnifying glass to search more thoroughly.
 If you still don’t see the record then you will need to add a new Taxon (see Adding a New Taxon Name)_

-_Note, you cannot enter the author name as part of the search.  enter the Genus, and species name, and if relevant any intraspecific epithets, only.  _
+_Note, you cannot enter the author name as part of the search.
+Enter the Genus, species name and any intraspecific epithets only._
-_

 - **Filed as** – this is automatically ticked as each new determination record is added.
 Once all determinations have been entered, check that the determination which holds the name under which the specimen is filed is ticked here.

   _Tip: it may be that several determinations have the same taxon name which is where the specimen is filed.
 If this is the case, as a general rule the most recent determination should have the Filed as box ticked._

 - **Prefered Taxon** - if the name entered into Taxon Name is a Synonym, the Prefered Taxon will be displayed here.
 This is a read only field.
-  _Tip: You can copy and paste the Preferred Taxon name even though the field is grayed out.
-Then you can paste it into a new Filing Name determination._
+  _Tip: You can copy the Preferred Taxon name even though the field is grayed out, and paste it into a new Filing Name determination._

 - **Determination Qualifier** – enter the qualifier if present in the determination (e.g. cf., aff. ?, forsan)
 - **Determination Addendum** – enter the taxon addendum if present (e.g. sensu latu (s.l.), sensu strictu (s.s.), auct. non Brit. etc.)
-- **Determined by** – Enter the name of the person who made the determination if known.
+- **Determiners** – enter the name(s) of the person(s) who made the determination if known.
 This is not required for Label name, Data Capture name or Typification determinations.
+ - **Remarks** - enter any remarks specific to the determiner of this Preparation.
   To add a determiner click the green + and search for the agent in the query combo box.
 To add additional determiners click the green +

 ![image](https://user-images.githubusercontent.com/8155743/216964049-f803d0eb-adc9-41d7-97f1-ba3d0a6b4a62.png)